-- 2) Description of the Company's organization, the status of maintenance of internal control systems, etc. - a.
+- 2) Description of the corporate governance system and reasons for adopting the system - a.
 Basic description of the Company's organization - · As a company with a Board of Corporate Auditors, the Company has appointed nine directors (of which, one is an outside director) and four corporate auditors (of which, two are outside corporate auditors).
 The Company has also introduced an executive officer system with the aim of strengthening functions and clarifying executive responsibilities by separating the Company's decision-making and business execution functions.
 Actual business execution is performed via a five headquarter system consisting of the Administration Headquarters, Marketing Headquarters, Sales Headquarters, Engineering Headquarters, and Manufacturing Headquarters.
 Each headquarters has an organizational structure where a chief of the headquarters apportions and enforces work responsibilities, and where check functions are in place for each of these responsibilities.